top of page

 Her second book, Black Chameleon, published by Henry Holt & Co, debuted in 2023.
 The stirring new memoir combines new mythology with powerful lyricism.
 Having gained praise of The New York Times, The Boston Globe, Cosmopolitan, and Ms. Magazine, to name a few, Black Chameleon redefines the genre of memoir, injecting it with poetry, imagination, and mythology.
 Its release led D.E.E.P. on an ongoing international tour across the US, Germany, The Netherlands, and Austria.
 In addition, a storybook opera for young students, entitled "Lula The Mighty Griot," which reinterprets one of the myths from the book, was released in 2022 with the Houston Grand Opera and is currently touring schools and community centers.
 Asa community extension D.E.E.P. created the exhibit entitled "______ as Myth" which engaged local writers and artists to interrogate the use of personal mythology as a vehicle for social and self reflection, displayed at the Moody Center for the Arts in 2022 as part of her fellowship with Rice University's Center for Engaged Research and Collaborative Learning.
 Recently, it was awarded the Carr P. Collins award for Best Nonfiction through the Texas Institute of Letters (2024)

-Her most recent operatic work, entitled On My Mind (composed by Jasmine Barnes) debuted at Opera Theater St. Louis in the Spring of 2024.
+Her most recent operatic work, entitled On My Mind (composed by Jasmine Barnes) debuted at Opera Theater St. Louis in the Spring of 2024 and celebrates Black sisterhood in unexpected places

 Her upcoming projects include a full-length opera, entitled She Who Dared, (Composed by Jasmine Barnes) that centers on the Montgomery Bus Boycott, a song cycle for Houston Grand Opera (Composed by Joel Thompson), a one act opera (composed by Jaylin Vinson) for the Kennedy Center's Cartography Project, and an immersive art installation dedicated to the Black Maternal Health Crisis.
 She currently tours as part of the Texas Commission on the Arts touring roster.